brooklabteam/E2M2/index.md

 <!--🛑
 -->

 Applications for the next E<sup>2</sup>M<sup>2</sup> are now open!
 The workshop will take place March 10-18th, location to be determined.
-Information regarding the program and application can be found below.
-Applications are due by November 30th.
+Information regarding the program and application can be found below. <strong> Applications are due by November 30th </strong>.

 </div>